 Root Zone Invigoration

-Russell Tree Experts’ Root Zone Invigoration service is performed using a supersonic air tilling tool that infuses organic matter into the soil and alleviates soil compaction around mature trees and shrubs.
+Russell Tree Experts’ Root Zone Invigoration service is performed using a supersonic air tilling tool that alleviates soil compaction around mature trees and shrubs.
 The result is a greatly improved environment for your trees to thrive - beautifully tilled soil with all critical fibrous roots still intact!
 (This can’t be done with a conventional tiller!)

 After Root Zone Invigoration is performed, the soil is adequately porous allowing water and oxygen to reach the root system of the tree.